+So how much charcoal should you use in the Egg?
+It depends on what you’re cooking!
 In my opinion, the Big Green Egg has three functions: 1) Grill / Cook, 2) Smoke, 3) Bake.
-In my experience, I find that I use different amounts of charcoal for each of the 3 functions.
+I use different amounts of charcoal for each of the 3 functions.

 For Grilling and Baking, I fill the charcoal chamber to about 3/4 full to the line between the two pieces of the BGE.
 If I’m going to sear and grill a couple of steaks, I might put in a little more charcoal and get the Egg nice and hot.
 When I bake Papa Murphy’s pizza (Large Pizza works great!), I put in a little less than 3/4 full because I don’t need as much.

 For smoking, it depends on the smoke and the length of the cook.
 If I’m going to be smoking a pork shoulder for 10+ hours then I’ll be filling up the chamber.
 You will really need to work on your temperature control because if you have too much lump and it gets too hot, then it’ll be hard to get the dome temperature (the temperature inside the dome at the top) down because the ceramic is now quite hot.
 Compared to a Weber Grill, or Weber Smokey Mountain, the Big Green Egg uses much, much less charcoal.
 First off you use lump charcoal, and second, when you are done using the Egg, you close up the grill and that seals things pretty well to snuff out the coals.
 By doing this, you can simply add a few pieces of charcoal to the chamber the next time you grill.